RiNFC/VRChat-OSC-Chatbox/README.md

 ### Don't fucking use this

 This is a Shitty tool made out of pure spite, Unless you have Prior programming Knowledge and are willing to add all the things I didn't yourself, Don't use this.

+### Finished

+The entire project is essentially entirely done, Of Course I could make a better GUI or add more features..
+But I am lazy so No.